The Best Paintbrushes for Emulsion in the World

 I’ve been a decorator for the best part of 30 years and I’m a real brush geek, trying loads of different brands from across the work.
 The Decorators Forum have asked me to name the very best paintbrushes for emulsion, these are my top 5.
 Most are available in the UK.

 Oldfields have been making paint brushes in Australia for over 100 years.
 They are master brush makers.
 I’ve been using Oldfields for over a year now.
 They have recently become exclusively available from Mypaintbrush.
+Again, discount code DF8 at the checkout.
 They are an extremely well made and designed brush.
 Available in beaver tail and long handled.
 Nice soft synthetic filaments, paint pickup and flow are also great.
 Long lasting and hold their shape incredibly well after washing out.
 What I don’t like; Not a lot honestly…Maybe a few more filaments in the oval brushes, but that’s just me being picky.
 Price wise I think they are bang on the money at 2 brushes for £15.
 I’d rate then easily at 9/10.

 Another Canadian paint brush manufacture.
 Once again, I’ve been using them for over a year now.
 I was reluctant to put these forward initially due to the difficulties in obtaining them.
 As of writings they are only available from 1 UK Facebook seller, although you can buy them from Canada and have them sent over.
 Zachary Brushes have a super soft and thin filament blend very similar to a Proform Blaze but with zero twisting issues.
 They excel in cutting in too.
 They are easily one of the best cutting brushes I’ve ever used.
 They are a good brush in every way, but the cutting line the produce is very good indeed.
 I don’t like how hard they are to find/obtain in the UK.
 They need to try harder to secure a proper EU/UK distributor.
 Also, I find the filaments tend to hold on to the dry paint around the ferrule.
 Price wise it’s a bit all over the place.
 If you can get them UK supplied £12ish a brush, ordering from USA/Canada £35 for 3.
 I’d rate them a 8/10.